juluahamed/glorified-lookup/README.md

 ## TODOS & Future Scope
 - Add persistance for crashes and reboot
 - Add  malformed Input commands handling
-- Add client connection object to handle issues with multiple clients connecting at the same time
+- Add client connection object to handle issues with multiple clients connecting at the same time [Fixed]

 ## Assumptions
 - Cascading/ nesting MULTI commands is not implemented.